-It was quite a turning point in my life and career, I then decided to quit my [comfortable but meaningless] Corporate job to take a degree in Environment and Resources Management and went afterwards to Kenya to work for a local NGO wanting to develop waste recycling in their village.
-One of the very first thing I did there was to create some awareness in the village by organizing a large clean-up action in the main street of the village which was actually lots of trashes agglomerated with soil.
+It was quite a turning point in my life and career: I decided to quit my comfortable Corporate job that had become meaningless to me to take a degree in Environment.
+Then I got an opportunity to go to Kenya to volunteer for a local NGO wanting to develop waste recycling in their village.
+One of the very first thing we did there was to create some awareness in the village by organizing a large clean-up action in the main street of the village (which was actually made of lots of trashes agglomerated with soil!).
 Then we dumped for a few hours all the trash we had collected on the main square of the village and talked to villagers with flyers and banners.
 The village had never experienced such action, so we did get some attention! 🙂

-When I came to Montenegro, my first thought was: oh, what a stunningly beautiful country!
-But then shortly followed by: What a shame that the nature is so trashed…!
-I am still confused how a country can proudly declares itself the first ecological state while not taken basic measures to avoid its nature being trashed.
-So in the first months I had arrived, I started a small initiative to tackle this problem, when one day I came across the Foundation of Zero Waste Europe who didn’t have a member in Montenegro.
-After meeting their team in Brussels, we soon decided to create ZWMNE.
-Thanks to the support and experience of all its members, we have learned a lot in a short time and we have access to lots of resources to fight waste problems that most countries are facing or have faced in the past.
+When I arrived in Montenegro, my first thought was: OH!
+What a stunningly beautiful country!
+But then shortly followed by: AH!!
+What a shame that the nature is so trashed…!
+I am still confused by how a country can proudly declares itself the first ecological state is not taking basic measures to avoid its nature being littered.
+So I started a small initiative to tackle this problem, then one day I came across the Foundation of Zero Waste Europe who didn’t have a member in Montenegro.
+After meeting their team in Brussels, we soon decided to create Zero Waste Montenegro.
+Thanks to the support and broad experience of all its members, we have learned a lot in a short time and have now access to lots of resources to work on similar issues that other countries are facing or have faced in the past.

 (*) journal Science Advances.
 Study led by a team of scientists from the University of Georgia, the University of California, Sea Education Association and University of Santa Barbara.
 This study is the first global analysis of the production, fate and use of all plastics ever made.